teamreflex/fab-fetch/README.md

 # fab-fetch
 Fetch and archive content from Fab.

+A Dockerized version converted to Postgres and Prisma can be found on the `3.0` branch.

+eat shit blockberry

 ## Requirements
 - Only tested on Node 14
 - A Fab account, either email & password or an already generated access token.